 Anchored by Glacier National Park and Flathead Lake.
 The tourism heart of the state.

-Main towns: Kalispell, Whitefish, Columbia Falls, Bigfork, Polson, Lakeside, Hungry Horse, West Glacier, Missoula, Hamilton, Stevensville, Florence, Lolo, Libby, Troy, Eureka, Thompson Falls, Plains, Superior, St. Ignatius, Ronan, Pablo, Arlee.
+Main towns: Kalispell, Whitefish, Columbia Falls, Bigfork, Polson, Evergreen, Lakeside, Hungry Horse, West Glacier, Missoula, Hamilton, Stevensville, Florence, Lolo, Libby, Troy, Eureka, Thompson Falls, Plains, Superior, Noxon, Trout Creek, St. Ignatius, Ronan, Pablo, Arlee.

 2. Yellowstone Country (South-Central Montana)